Iberville Parish Courthouse

 The Iberville Parish Courthouse is a historic building located at 57735 Main Street in Plaquemine, Louisiana.

 Built in 1848 by George and Thomas Weldon, of Natchez, it served as a courthouse until 1906.
 It served as Plaquemine City Hall from 1906 until 1985, and was and later restored for its present use as Iberville Museum.

 It is a stuccoed brick building in Greek Revival architecture that is five bays wide with a central, pedimented portico of four Doric columns.

 The building was added to the National Register of Historic Places on May 31, 1980.

+On October 7, 2025, 27-year-old Latrell Clark opened fire inside of the courthouse during booking process for a sexual assault investigation, killing a deputy and injuring a detective, before being fatally shot at the scene.
+Clark resisted arrest and attempted to disarm the detective, causing several shots to be fired.
+Clark and the deputy were transported to hospital where they were pronounced dead while the detective was in critical but stable condition.